Submissive urination plagues about one in ten dog owners (the dogs don’t know it’s a problem) and is essentially a personality trait.

 - To avoid accidents, play outdoors until the problem is resolved.

 - Take the excitement and stress out of the periods that previously triggered submissive urination.
 You should also gradually expose him to new people and new situations and try to make sure all of his new experiences are positive and happy.
 Socialization at training classes, dog daycare, at the park, or just going with you on errands and to visit friends can do wonders for your dog’s confidence.
 Have guests over who are willing to help out with this problem.
 Agility training is another wonderfully fun way to boost your dog’s confidence using physical obstacles and mental stimulation as well as new human words to understand and obey.

 - When he’s excited, ignore him until he’s calm.

 Submissive urination is a commonly encountered, normal canine behavior.
 It is considered a behavior problem because humans do not want their dogs to urinate in socially unacceptable locations and situations.
 Submissive urination plagues about one in ten dog owners.
 However, it is easily manageable.
 By learning a little about canine social systems and communication, you can understand your dog’s behavior.
 After you understand and avoid eliciting the behavior, the submissive urination stops.
-Confidence building activities between you and your dog can help end submissive urination and strengthen the owner/dog bond.
+Confidence-building activities between you and your dog can help end submissive urination and strengthen the owner/dog bond.
 How long will it take?
-Every dog is different and it’s impossible to say for sure.
+Every dog is different, and it’s impossible to say for sure.
 With most dogs, following our directions will show a noticeable difference within a short time.
-Solving the problem altogether depends on your hard work, patience, consistency and willingness to stick with it.
-If you find that your dog’s problem can’t be remedied by changing your interactive behaviors, there may be other options which can be discussed with your veterinarian.
-For example, drugs can sometimes be given to very excitable, hyper dogs to calm them down.
+Solving the problem altogether depends on your hard work, patience, consistency, and willingness to stick with it.
+If you find that you can’t remedy your dog’s problem by changing your interactive behaviors, there may be other options that you can discuss with your veterinarian.
+For example, your veterinarian can sometimes give drugs to very excitable, hyper dogs to calm them down.